-We usually start the first class by asking the questions presented at the end of the Introductory Incident: "What will the future look like for health care in these two cities?"
-"What new strategies are required to enable these hospitals to compete successfully in the ever-changing health care environment?"
+We usually start the first class by asking the questions presented at the end of the Introductory Incident: "In the age of rising costs and increasing quality demands, is it, then, the worst of times only for the hospital sector?"
+"Are hospitals the dinosaurs of today's health care world?"
 The Introductory Incident points out that although the United States has the most advanced health care system in the world, it has many problems and is undergoing rapid change.
-The Incident highlights how hospitals in two cities (Boston and Nashville) have dealt with this "white water change" and "hypercompetition."
+The Incident highlights how hospitals in two cities (Boston and Nashville) have dealt with this "whitewater change" and "hypercompetition."
 Further, the Incident illustrates the nature of strategy and how organizations respond to changing environmental conditions.
 In addition, discussing the network model (Boston) and the vertically integrated model (Nashville) will give students a sense of possible strategic options.
 This approach encourages students to begin thinking about developing rational, well-thought-out strategic responses to a changing environment.

 After some discussion of the differences in the Boston and Nashville markets, we begin discussing "change" as the primary reason for the need for strategic management.
-The first section in the chapter discusses many changes that are currently taking place in health care.
+The first section in the chapter mentions changes that are currently taking place in health care.
 These changes are categorized into legislative/political, economic, social/demographic, technological, and competitive changes.
 We classified these changes to encourage students to begin to organize their thinking (using a systems approach).
-These are the same categories that will be introduced in Chapter 2.
+These are the same categories that will be discussed in Chapter 2.

 To stimulate student thinking and participation in class discussion, we try the following exercise.
 We ask the class to suggest external issues that will require responses from health care organizations.
-Sometimes it is helpful to cite what happened beginning in the 1990s through today (developments in managed care, AIDS, imaging, outpatient surgery, and others) and then ask students to speculate on the changes likely to take place from today to the year 2005.
+Sometimes it is helpful to cite what has happened beginning in the year 2000 through today (developments in managed care, AIDS, imaging, outpatient surgery, and others) and then ask students to speculate on the changes likely to take place from today to the year 2010.
 This exercise helps students understand the magnitude of change facing all health care organizations.
 The following format may be used to generate discussion.

 What changes have taken place?
-(1990 through Today) Speculate on possible future changes.
-(Today through 2005) World Health Care World Health Care
+(2000 through Today) Speculate on possible future changes.
+(Today through 2010) World Health Care World Health Care